b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 #### What happened ?
+- 👮 We add safe-guards about not using browser globals. but...
-- someone added a third-party library
+- 📙 "Someone" added a third-party library<!-- .element: class="fragment" -->
-- that used the window object<!-- .element: class="fragment" -->
+- 🪟 that used the window object<!-- .element: class="fragment" -->
 ---
 - we add safe-guards for the window objects

 #### What (really) happened.
-- Developers were not using the "SSR" devmode
+- ♻️ Developers were not using the "SSR" devmode, only SPA
-- "because it is slower"<!-- .element: class="fragment" -->
+- 🐌 "because it is slower"<!-- .element: class="fragment" -->
 ---
 - the real root cause
 - lessons learned : prioritize developer experience